Tax season comes every year. But every year, you can still get caught off guard with tax problems that require fixing and repairs.

 3. You may be beset with additional penalties

 Errors or omissions may result in IRS penalties.
-And usually, they are linked to tax underpayment.
+Moreover, they frequently relate to tax underpayment.
 If the IRS proves that you understated your income and paid insufficient taxes, expect the following penalties.

 - Late payment penalties – 0.5% of overdue taxes for every lapsed month after the due date